About the Library

 In 1965, a modern glass and metal addition was erected at the back of the library, because the original building was inadequate for the growing population in Glastonbury.
 Despite this additional space, by the 1980s, it became apparent that further expansion would be necessary.
 The 1965 structure was renovated with a brick exterior, blending the look of the original building and the two additions to create a unified appearance in keeping with the original structure.
 With minimal interruption of library service, the construction process culminated with a grand opening on January 9, 1999.

-To view the complete history PDF download PDF
+To view the complete history download PDF

 Above is a history of WTML prepared for the reopening celebration after the renovation/expansion project (completed in 2022)